cleipski/Citibike/README.md

 The forecast makes predictions about sales performance of annual passes under the assumption of static growth.
 This forecast metric can now be compared to actual monthly sales data.
 Significant deviations from the expected sales allow timely action to increase sales volume (e.g., marketing campaigns) or adjust growth expectations.
 The model can also take into account the newest data or business goals and update the forecast accordingly.

-> Based on the newest operating report, sales of annual passes for January 2017 exceeded the forecast by 40%, indicating a favorable start into 2017.
+> <span style="color: red;">Based on the newest operating report, sales of annual passes for January 2017 exceeded the forecast by 40%, indicating a favorable start into 2017.</span>

 This sales result is unusual because it is the first time in the history of Citi Bike that the January sales numbers exceed the December sales.
 One obvious factor driving these additional sales is that January 2017 was unusually warm for NYC.
 It will therefore be insightful to see if this performance can be sustained in February.